top of page

 The hospitality industry was devastated by the economic standstill caused by the COVID health pandemic.
 Our funding was negatively impacted and delayed our previous opening date.
 However, as we shared in our recent blogs, we now have amazing partners and a clear path to success.
 We believe that our location will enable people to have healthy and fulfilling retreats for decades to come.
 This can serve as an antidote during the “new normal” as we get through this COVID crisis and deal with future social challenges.

-The resort will operate year-round and we plan to open in 2027.
-We have partnered with a hospitality company who will manage and operate the guest experience, marketing, and maintenance activities.
-We have an amazing ownership group who will control and manage the resorts strategic direction.
+The resort will operate year-round and we plan to open in the winter of 2027/28.
+We have partnered with a hospitality company (PM Hotels) who will manage and operate the guest experience, marketing, and maintenance activities.
+We have an amazing ownership group who will control and manage the resort's strategic direction.

 The resort will create over 250 full and part-time jobs.
 We plan to create economically sustainable career paths where individuals can align with their innate talents and calling.